One way in which you can minimize fighting amongst your family after you’re gone is by having “The Conversation” before you go…

 Does Your Family Have Trust Issues Like Robin Williams?

-After his death last year, it appeared that Robin Williams did everything right when it came to estate planning.
+After his death in 2014, it appeared that Robin Williams did everything right when it came to estate planning.
 The bulk of his wealth was transferred through well-thought-out (and private) trusts that distributed his belongings to his three children while also providing for his current wife, so she could stay in the house they shared.
 And yet, his third wife and his three children still got involved in a court case with each other.
 So what happened?
 And what can we learn from this situation?

 Effective Estate Planning Anticipates Emotions Will Run High

 The first thing people should know is that all bets are off when someone dies.
 In the extremely emotional environment of grief and loss, even the best families experience some stress and disagreement.
 It’s just hard to avoid.
 Every estate planning attorney could fill a book with unbelievable real life stories about this very thing.